BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

     Wait for a few minutes, at most 10 (ten) minutes perhaps.
 A new folder will be created, one of its files being `index.html`.

-    This new folder, in fact, is the same "webapp" folder of this repo, so there you have it!
+    This new folder, in fact, is the same "docs" folder of this repo, so there you have it!

 **Note:** suppose you deleted that new, compiled folder.
 You'll only need to repeat steps 5 and 6 if you want it back.
 Unless, of course, if you also uninstalled any of the Haskell stuff...